Coco Gauff, 18, reaches US Open quarterfinals for 1st time

 They competed mostly from the baseline, and the longer the exchanges, the more success Gauff found: She claimed a 45-26 edge in points that lasted five or more strokes.

-Garcia is coming off a hard-court title at Cincinnati and stretched her winning streak to 12 matches by eliminating No. 29 Alison Riske-Amritraj of the U.S. 6-4, 6-1
+Garcia is coming off a hard-court title at Cincinnati and stretched her winning streak to 12 matches by defeating No. 29 Alison Riske-Amritraj of the U.S. 6-4, 6-1.

 “I’m super excited, actually, to play Coco — in U.S., in New York, quarterfinal of a Slam.
 It’s great,” Garcia said.